 Don’t be fooled, folks.
 Bloody is a common slang word in New Zealand – fact.
 It’s used to emphasize a point.
 Slang, this woman uses herself in interviews!
 I passed this information on to Airbnb as the word I used was bloody!
 Lucky for her, because I could have launched some of my favorite verbiages at her.

 We re-booked ourselves into a suite at the Holiday Inn.
-The problem sorted in like 10 minutes.
-Annoying and inconvenient but not a deal-breaker, which means, this sure as heck did not affect our plans.
+The problem was sorted in like 10 minutes.
+Annoying and inconvenient but not a deal-breaker, which means this sure as heck did not affect our plans.

 How Airbnb Works: The Refund Process

 My only criticism of Airbnb for this situation is this crazy cow is still allowed to list her apartment.
 On the surface, it looks great.
-But of course, we were not allowed to leave a review due to it being canceled and all the drama.
+But of course, we were not allowed to leave a review because it was canceled and all the drama.
 And, I’ll bet you we are not the only ones that have had issues with this woman.

 I believe room renting is no different from an ad on Craigslist.
 Many will continue to use room rentals on Airbnb yet assign full liability to Airbnb.
 To me, this is baffling.
 Considering you are choosing to stay with a stranger.

-For the most part, we have had great experiences minus New Zealand.
-We will continue to use Airbnb when we can’t use our timeshare or if it makes more sense.
+For the most part, we have had great experiences in New Zealand.
+We will continue to use Airbnb when we can’t use our timeshare or make more sense.
 We are using Airbnb for an upcoming stay in Sweden.
 Do I think it’s safe?
 Absolutely.
 My advice to you is to use the service to rent the entire place.
-Do not use the service to rent a room, unless you are up for the challenges that may come with that.
+Do not use the service to rent a room unless you are up for the challenges that may come with that.